Client Welcome Page

 We can talk about this in more detail, depending on your health and fitness goal(s).
 In the meantime, here are some small tips you can take daily on your own that can add up and have a big impact on the goal of fat loss.

 Striving to get more steps in throughout your day sounds so miniscule, but is a great low-impact, low-intensity activity.
 For example, let’s say your Apple watch (or other device/phone) reports you average about 6k steps a day.
 You could make it a goal to get 8k each day for a week, then following each week slowly increase it a bit more (ex.
 500-1k steps a day).
 If you have a dog, this can be a beneficial activity for you both!
-Everyone is different, in both body and goals, but a rough average to strive for is 10k steps a day.
+Everyone is different, in both body and goals, but a good rough average to strive for is 10k steps a day.

 Keep It 100